bitnami/charts/bitnami/schema-registry/README.md

 helm install my-release bitnami/schema-registry
 ```

-These commands deploy Schema Registr on the Kubernetes cluster with the default configuration.
+These commands deploy Schema Registry on the Kubernetes cluster with the default configuration.
 The [parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`